katsaii/gml-prelude/README.md

 *Though, not exactly.
 Curried functions exist as wrappers for operators.
 "Real" operator sections cannot exist.

+## Getting Started

+### Downloads

+There will eventually be pre-compiled scripts available under the [releases](https://github.com/NuxiiGit/gml-prelude/releases) page.

+Alternatively, the script files relating to the project can be found in the `scripts` directory; any `.gml` file prefixed with `prelude_` are the files you want to use.

 ## Usage examples

 ### Array and Struct Extensions